-The detail of what makes collaboration effective is still contested - but the review found one common feature across all the reviews analysed.
+What makes collaboration effective is still contested - the review only found one common feature across all the reviews analysed.
 All reviews found that peer support, with all participants having an opportunity to work together to try out and refine new approaches, was a common feature in effective CPDL.
 In addition to this, the strongest review included found that collaboration was necessary, but not sufficient, being linked to both positive and negative outcomes.
-There is some evidence to suggest that access to some form of collegial support for in addressing and solving important problems is essential.
-This was frequently accompanied by input from an expert leader to help learning partners establish common goals and new approaches for achieving them, and with joint effort focused on the learning of pupils with similar needs.
+There is some evidence to suggest that access to some form of collegial support for solving important problems is essential, along with input from an expert leader, establishing common goals and new approaches for achieving them, and with joint effort focused on learning of pupils with similar needs.